 Beginning in the 2012-13 school year, districts are constrained in their ability to increase property tax levies.
 The Property Tax Levy Cap law (Chapter 97 of the Laws of 2011) restricts tax levy increases for local governments, school districts and other smaller independent entities, such as library, fire or water districts.
-While the Big Four city school districts are not specifically subject to the school district property tax cap, they are nonetheless impacted because of their localities, and consequently their localities school expenditures, are subject to the tax cap imposed on municipalities.
-New York City is fully exempted from the cap on local expenditures.
+While the Big Four city school districts are not specifically subject to the school district property tax cap, they are impacted because their host cities are subject to the tax cap imposed on municipalities.
+New York City is fully exempted from the cap.

 Under the Property Tax Levy Cap school districts may not increase their tax levy by more than the rate of inflation, as measured by the consumer price index (CPI) or 2 percent, whichever is less, plus an allowance for certain increases in pension costs, tort actions and capital costs.
-A super majority vote of sixty percent is required to exceed the cap.
+A super majority vote of 60 percent is required to exceed the cap.
 In cases where the district does not have a budget approved by the voters and adopts a contingency budget, the tax levy is frozen to the prior year's amount.